-It can be massively tempting to want to see how long your gel manicure can last for without chipping, but try to avoid doing anything of the sort.
+It can be massively tempting to want to see how long your gel manicure can last without chipping, but try to avoid doing anything of the sort.
 A gel mani should last you two to three weeks maximum before running the risk of potential damage to your nail beds.
-Going too long with gel on your nail runs the risk of weakened nails, and a potential for moisture to cause some issues—once the gel starts to lift, it can lead to moisture gathering under the gel, which can be difficult to clean and can lead to bacterial growth.
+Going too long with gel on your nail runs the risk of weakened nails and the potential for moisture to cause some issues—once the gel starts to lift, it can lead to moisture gathering under the gel, which can be difficult to clean and can lead to bacterial growth.

 Have Professionals Remove Your Gel

 It's best to leave gel removal to the pros.
 "The removal at a salon will probably go quicker and presumably more safely.
 Tools and techniques that quality nail technicians use will remove the top coat more thoroughly, allowing acetone to soak color gel quicker," Mercedes says.

 How long should you wait between gel manicures?

 For every eight weeks of gel polish, give your nails a one- to two-week break.
 In that time frame, give your nails a little extra TLC.